NETWAYS/check-sar-perf/README.md

 ==============

 This plug-in was written to get performance data from sar.
-Can be called using NRPE or check\_by\_ssh on remote systems.
+Can be integrated into Icinga with using the agent. v2.11 provides a CheckCommand definition inside the [ITL](https://icinga.com/docs/icinga2/latest/doc/10-icinga-template-library/).

 You may need to tweak the profiles to be compatible with your version of sysstat.
 Please make modifications to the myOpts section.

 ### Requirements